Frequently Asked Questions

 What are my liabilities as an investor?

 As an investor in the limited partnership, our limited partners are only liable for the amount of their investment.
-The General Partner, or principals of Prestigious Properties sign all personal guarantees for mortgages and take on all additional liabilities.
+The General Partner, or principals sign all personal guarantees for mortgages and take on all additional liabilities.

 What kind of returns can I expect as an investor?